 Firms with less than fifty employees are sampled with probability less than one in this survey.
-The government has not disclosed the sampling probability for different cells.
-The published aggregated statistics of this survey, after sampling adjustment, reports that 2.0% of all firms are involved in foreign outsourcing.
+The sampling probability for different cells was not disclosed.
+The published aggregated statistics, after sampling adjustment, reports that only 2.0% of all firms are involved in foreign outsourcing.